Two Specific Mental Health Tips

 All raised their hands!

-Yeah right!!
+I thought to myself, Yeah right!!
 So, I’m the only insane crazy one that couldn’t shut my mind off?

 Focused breathing is about progress, not perfection.